2021 Peruvian general election: Congressional elections

 The 130 members of Congress are elected in 27 multi-member constituencies using open list proportional representation.
 To enter Congress, parties must either cross the 5% electoral threshold at the national level, or win at least seven seats in one constituency.
 Seats are allocated using the D'Hondt method.

 Andean parliament

-Peru has 5 places in the Andean Parliament and are elected using a common constituency by open-list.
+Peru has five places in the Andean Parliament, elected using a common constituency by open-list.

 Date

 Early election proposal

 President Martín Vizcarra initially presented legislation that would set the conditions for a snap election in 2020.
 If successful, Vizcarra would not be eligible for re-election.
 The 2020 proposed Peruvian general election would be held on 11 April 2020, to elect a new President of the Republic of Peru, along with 130 congressmen of the Congress of Peru.
 It was eventually decided to be held on 26 January 2020.
 Opposition lawmakers condemned Vizcarra's proposal, defending the practice of five-year terms.
 This constitutional reform was rejected.